Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

+---
+title: "How to Specify and Evaluate (but not Build) Predictive Models"
+description: "Statistical models are often not contextualized in a logical manner and evaluating them becomes a laundry list of observations and questions.
+Here we suggest a structured approach."
+image: /assets/social-card-pub.png
+---

 # How to Specify and Evaluate (but not Build) Predictive Models

 *Work in progress.
 Text getting there.
 Graphs are correct*

-Statistical model are often not contextualized in a logical manner and evaluating them becomes a laundry list of observations and questions.
+Statistical models are often not contextualized in a logical manner and evaluating them becomes a laundry list of observations and questions.
 Here we suggest a structured approach based on the law of threes.
 We use Wittgenstein's numbering system.

 <p align="center">
 <img  src="assets/images/tellusant-predictive-model-evaluation-framework.svg" width="500" alt="Tellusant predictive model evaluation framework.svg